Market Bubble

 The Bottom Line

 A market bubble represents a period of temporary insanity in financial markets, where psychology overrides logic.
 A market bubble is the practice of chasing asset prices to unsustainable heights based on speculation and hype rather than fundamental value.
 Through the cycle of boom and bust, market bubbles may result in spectacular short-term gains for early entrants but devastating losses for those who join late.
 On the other hand, recognizing the signs of a bubble allows prudent investors to step aside or hedge their portfolios before the inevitable correction.
-Understanding market psychology is key to surviving these volatile economic events, as history repeatedly shows that trees do not grow to the sky.
+Understanding market psychology is key to surviving these volatile economic events, as history repeatedly shows that the collective enthusiasm of the crowd is a poor substitute for a disciplined valuation process.

 At a Glance